-An Interim Remedial Measure (IRM) is an action that can be undertaken at a site when a source of contamination or exposure pathway can be effectively addressed before the site investigation and analysis of alternatives are completed.
+An IRM is an action that can be undertaken at a site when a source of contamination or exposure pathway can be effectively addressed before the site investigation and analysis of alternatives are completed.
 If an IRM is likely to represent all or a significant part of the final remedy, NYSDEC will require a 30-day public comment period.
-An Interim Remedial Measure Work Plan (IRMWP) was submitted to NYSDEC with the BCP Application to address the potential for soil vapor intrusion into the on-site structures until a Site-wide remedy can be developed and implemented in accordance with a NYSDEC-approved RAWP.
-The IRMWP included protocols and methods to design and install a sub-slab depressurization system (SSDS) at the Site buildings until the Site is redeveloped.
-An SSDS creates negative pressure (vacuum) beneath the Site buildings to prevent soil vapor from entering the existing Site buildings and to protect the health of any Site occupants.